 Required for all children currently in a daycare, preschool, or elementary school program.

 Required for children applying to Grades 1-5 and accepted for younger applicants if they are available.

-Educational testing is required for all children applying to Grades 1-5, and accepted for applicants to Kindergarten if available.
+Educational testing is required for all children applying to Grades 2-5, and accepted for applicants to other grades if available.
 Children applying for Grades 2-5 must take the Wechsler Intelligence Scale for Children-Fifth Edition (WISC-V).
-Children applying for Grade 1 must take either the WISC-V or the Wechsler Preschool and Primary Scale of Intelligence-Fourth Edition (WPPSI-IV).
+Parents should contact a tester to schedule an appointment.
+Fees are set individually by testers.